 MATOULA S. SALAPATAS PROFESSOR OF MATERIALS SCIENCE AND ENGINEERING

-Current research projects include: balsa as a model for bioinspired design of engineering materials and the mechanics of structural bamboo products, analogous to wood products such as oriented strandboard.
-Professor Gibson teaches two subjects: 3.032 Mechanical Behavior of Materials and 3.054 Cellular Solids: Structure, Properties and Applications.
+Professor Gibson teaches 3.032 Mechanical Behavior of Materials and 3.054 Cellular Solids: Structure, Properties and Applications.
 Both are also available online through edX (3.032x and 3.054x).
-Professor Gibson was recently named a MacVicar Faculty Fellow, MIT's top award for undergraduate teaching.
+In Fall 2017 she will also be teaching a Freshman Seminar: How Birds Work.
+Professor Gibson is a MacVicar Faculty Fellow, MIT's top award for undergraduate teaching.
 She has served as Chair of the Faculty and Associate Provost at MIT.

 Email: firstname.lastname@example.orgCurriculum Vitae